Table of Contents

 Common Co-Occurring Mental Illnesses

-While any mental illness can co-occur with a substance use disorder, some more commonly do so than others.
+While any mental illness can co-occur with a substance use disorder, some mental health and addictions are more commonly do so than others.

 Anxiety.
 People who have an anxiety disorder often self-medicate with alcohol and drugs, and while it may seem to help initially, using psychoactive substances nearly always makes the mental illness worse.